 Drink cold milk, juice, and water.

-Avoid citrus and aerated drinks as it might aggravate the pain caused by mouth blisters.
+Avoid citrus and aerated drinks as they might aggravate the pain caused by mouth blisters.

 Avoid spicy, hot, and salty foods.